polyxss/bxss/README.md

 Use our scripts [start-mcts-with-id.sh](./start-mcts-with-id.sh) and [stop.sh](./stop.sh) or the commands below.
 The start script takes a run identifier string as a parameter and starts generation as a daemon process (due to the `-d` flag).
-The predefined start values in [docker-compose.yml](./docker-compose.yml) require a total of 500 testbed calls and should take about 15 minutes to finish.
+The predefined start values in [docker-compose.yml](./docker-compose.yml) require a total of 500 testbed calls and should take **about 15 minutes** to finish.
+Note, that the default parameters are optimized for testing the whole process and will most likely not yield very good polyglots after such a short runtime.
 For even faster runtime for resting, refer to the end of the [GENERATION](#generation) section.

 ```bash